What Are the Differences Between Metering and Submetering?

 What is building submetering?

-Building submetering is a meter within your building or facility for specific energy measurements.
+Building submetering is using a meter within your building or facility for specific energy measurements.

-When a meter – BTU, electric, gas, steam, or water meter – is used within a building or facility to measure the amount of energy for a specific purpose, area, or what we call “after the meter,” that is submetering.
+When a meter – BTU, electric, gas, steam, or water meter – is used "behind" the utility's meter to measure the amount of energy for a specific purpose or area within the building, that is submetering.

 For example, in a chilled water plant, submetering uses BTU meters with electric meters to measure a specific chill water pump’s efficiency.